bdurand/secret_keys/README.md

 # add an encrypted key with a value
 secret_keys encrypt --key mysecret --set password=value /path/to/file.json

+# encrypt all keys in the file
+secret_keys encrypt --key mysecret --all /path/to/file.json
 ```

 You can also decrypt or delete keys.